 Here’s what you need to know about the best-kept secret of local SEO — and how to make My Business Posts work for your brand.

-A Google Post is content that promotes a business’s announcement, offer, event, or product update on their mobile listing's Posts and Overview tabs and Google My Business website.
-Depending on the nature of your customers’ search query and your content, your Google Post will either show up on Google’s search or map results.
+A Google My Business Post is a business announcement, offer, event, or product update that appears on your Posts and Overview tabs and Google My Business website.
+Depending on the nature of your customers’ search query, your Google Post will either show up on Google’s Search or Map results.

 When crafting your Google Posts, you’ll have ample opportunity to grab your audience’s attention.
 You can describe your offer, product, or event in up to 300 words, upload an image, video, or GIF, and add call-to-actions to prompt product purchases, reservations, and newsletter signups.
 Your audience can share your Google Posts on social media too.

-To make sure your business is constantly publishing fresh content on their search results, Google sets a seven day life span on each of your Google Posts.
-The only posts that won’t expire after seven days are ones promoting events, but they’ll disappear after the events end.
+To make sure your business is constantly publishing fresh content on their search results, Google sets a seven-day life span on each of your Google Posts.
+The only posts that won’t expire after seven days are ones promoting events, but they’ll disappear once the events end.